Karce/gupaxtk/README.md

 ### Token input

-You need to put the token received when you registered your xmr payout address.
+You need to put the token received when you registered your XMR payout address.

 ### Private stats